 They are usually developed in HTML and CSS.
 However, animated objects such as banners, GIFs, videos, etc., may also be included and shown in them.
 They can also be developed with jQuery and Ajax.

 In addition, modifying the contents of static web apps is not easy.
 To do this, you first have to download the HTML code, then modify it and finally upload it again to the server.
-And these changes can only be made by the webmaster or by the development company that planned and designed the app in the first place.
+These changes can only be made by the webmaster or by the development company that planned and designed the app in the first place.

 2. Dynamic web application

-In addition, it allows implementing plenty of features such as forums or databases.
-Design − besides contents − can be modified to match the administrator’s preferences.
+In addition, it allows the implementation of plenty of features such as forums or databases.
+Design − besides content − can be modified to match the administrator’s preferences.

-If the web application is an online store or shop, its development is likely to resemble that of an m-commerce or an e-commerce site.
+If the web application is an online store or shop, its development is likely to resemble that of m-commerce or an e-commerce site.
 This kind of app’s development process is more complicated because it must enable electronic payments via credit cards, PayPal or other payment methods.
 The developer must also create a management panel for the administrator.
 It will be used for listing new products, updating or deleting them and managing orders and payments.

 The department store El Corte Inglés is an example of a big Spanish company that has developed an online store web application.
-Its web app fits mobile devices the same way a mobile application does, making it possible to interact with it as if it were a native app.
+Its web application fits mobile devices the same way a mobile application does, making it possible to interact with it as if it were a native app.

 4. Portal web app

-By portal we are referring to a kind of application in which we access several of its sections or categories through a home page.
+By portal, we are referring to a kind of application in which we access several of its sections or categories through a home page.

 Some examples of content management systems are:

 - WordPress: it’s undoubtedly the most widespread content manager around.
-There is plenty of information, tutorials and guides available on the Internet that will help you customise it and understand how it works.
+There is plenty of information, tutorials and guides available on the internet that will help you customise it and understand how it works.
 In addition to all this, it’s free.